onclouds-lab/pointcloud_transport/README.md

 # Point Cloud Compression Message
-ROS package for pointcloud2 compression
+ROS package for pointcloud2 compression.
+compression and decompression for ROS package.

 # Feature
 Translate pointcloud2 to hdf5
-Compression by zstd or nvcomp and Stream
+Compression and decompression by zstd or nvcomp and Stream

 # Dependency
 ROS1